noriakis/software/docs/biotextgraph/04-custom-usage.md

 ## Annotating by pyramid plots

 The relationship between gene clusters are often investigated in clustering analysis like WGCNA.
-As workflows involving gene clustering analysis typically plot dendrogram and heatmap of module eigengenes using `plotEigengeneNetworks`, it is useful to combine with wcGeneSummary, which plot additional word information on a dendrogram with one line.
+As workflows involving gene clustering analysis typically plot dendrogram and heatmap of module eigengenes using `plotEigengeneNetworks`, it is useful to combine with biotextgraph, which plot additional word information on a dendrogram with one line.

 ```r